RockLib/RockLib.Messaging/docs/SQS.md

 - parallelHandling (optional, defaults to false)
   - Whether, in the case of when multiple messages are received from an SQS request, messages are handled in parallel or sequentially.

-MessagingScenarioFactory can be configured to use SQS as follows:
+MessagingScenarioFactory can be configured with an `SQSQueueReceiver` named "commands" as follows:

 ```json
 {